Itzcuauh (MH771r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Itzcuauh ("Obsidian Blades-Eagle") is attested here as a man's name.
-It shows an eagle head in profile, facing toward the viewer's right.
+This black-line drawing of the compound glyph for the personal name Itzcuauh ("Golden Eagle") is attested here as a man's name.
+It shows an eagle (cuauhtli) head in profile, facing toward the viewer's right.
 The beak is slightly open.
 On top of the head are twin or symmetrical, black, obsidian blades (itztli).
+If Itzcuauh is not short for itzcuauhtli, golden eagle, then another possibility could be a partially phonetic rendering of itzcuahuitl, the obsidian-bladed club, and in that case the eagle's head could be a phonetic indicator for wood (cuahuitl).
+See our dictionary entry for Itzcuauhtzin for information about the ruler of this name who possibly lends his name to this noble.

 Description, Credit: